WHAT ARE PROPS IN RETAIL? (PLUS EXAMPLES!)

 - Ribbons Flowers, both artificial and real arrangements

 - Holiday motifs such as turkeys, Christmas trees, paper mache hearts

 - Artificial snow

 Let’s walk through an example.
 TV personality and entrepreneur Marcus Lemonis featured a candy business, Sweet Pete’s, on one episode of Lemonis’ show The Profit.
-He revamped the business and made it ALL about props.
+He revamped the business and made it ALL about retail window props and product displays in the retail store.
 When you walk into the storefront, you see:

 - Color splashes of reds, pinks, purples and white

 - Accordion hearts, (Focusing on Valentine’s), suspended from the ceiling (These later were shown to be pinatas).